 Please see the steps below to access government subsidised home care.

+An aged care assessor will do an in person assessment with you, usually at your home.
 Aged care assessments involve screening and checks on how you are managing day-to-day chores such as showering, cooking, shopping and cleaning.
 You will be asked about your general health and what kind of help or care you feel you need.

 When picking the best provider for you, there are a few things to keep in mind.
 Each organisation will offer services in a unique way and may charge different fees.
-Before making a decision, consider your own preferences, availabilities of services and your needs, budget and location.
+Before making a decision, consider your own preferences, availability of services and your needs, budget and location.

 The cost of aged care services varies from person to person.
 It's determined by the type of care you're entitled to, the aged care provider you pick and your financial position.
 While the Australian Government may contribute to the cost of your treatment, you will also be asked to contribute if you can afford it.